 Royal Brisbane and Women’s Hospital, Australia - Professor Thomas Riley

-University of Western Australia, Professor of Microbiobology, Australian Centre for Pathology & Medical Research, Australia - Dr Philip Russo
+University of Western Australia, Professor of Microbiology, Australian Centre for Pathology & Medical Research, Australia - Professor Philip Russo

-Deakin University School of Nursing and Midwifery, Australia - Professor Patricia W. Stone
+Monash University, Nursing and Midwifery, Australia - Professor Rhonda Stuart

 Monash Health, Australia - Professor Paul Turner